wqlparallel/test/docs/proposals/reliable-message-delivery.md

 then return an ACK message to the cloud.

 - If cloudhub does not receive an ACK message within the interval, it will keep resending the message 5 times.
 If all 5 retries fail, cloudhub will discard the event.
-SyncController will handling these failed events.
+SyncController will handle these failed events.

-- Even if the edge node receives the message, the returned ACK message may lost during transmission.
+- Even if the edge node receives the message, the returned ACK message may be lost during transmission.
  In this case, cloudhub will send the message again and the edge can handle the duplicate message.

 ### SyncController